AadityaUoHyd/abc-evantra/README.md

 # ABC Evantra - Event Ticket Management Platform
 ABC Evantra is a full-stack web application for event ticket management, allowing users to browse, create, manage, and purchase event tickets.
 The platform supports three user roles: Attendees, Organizers, and Staff, with role-specific features such as ticket purchasing, event creation, and QR code validation.
 ABC-Evantra is a modern event ticketing platform that allows organizers to create events, sell tickets, and analyze performance, while attendees can browse and purchase tickets securely.
 Built with a Spring Boot backend and a React frontend, the platform leverages Keycloak for authentication and authorization, Razorpay for payments, NeonDB for PostgreSQL, and Chart.js for data visualizations.
 This repo has frontend source code.

 ![](https://raw.githubusercontent.com/AadityaUoHyd/abc-evantra/refs/heads/main/abc-evantra-screenshot.png)

-## Who are users [sample test cases for my project I created in Cloud_IAM (keyclock)]
+## Who are users [sample test cases for my project I created in Cloud_IAM (keycloak)]
 ```
 ---------------------------------------------------------------------------------------------------------------------------
 USERNAME                    EMAIL                        PASSWORD                EXPECTED_ACTIONS